 The Equality Monitoring Framework

 The Council has adopted three initial equality objectives from the priorities identified within its Single Equality Scheme.
 These objectives are in effect from 1 April 2012 to 31 March 2014, the remaining period of the Scheme.
 Progress toward acheiving these objectives will be monitored and reported to the Council Management Team.
-Background information and progress notes against a set of milestones for each objective are set out in the Council's Equality Objectives Progress Update
+Background information and progress notes against a set of milestones for each objective are set out in the Annual Corporate Equality Objectives update.

 The Gosport Diversity Profile